- Courses & Promotions

-TLI60119 – Advanced Diploma of Deployment Logistics reflects a person who provides leadership and strategic direction in planning and managing deployment logistics.
+TLI60222 – Advanced Diploma of Supply Chain Management reflects a person who provides leadership and strategic direction in planning and managing supply chain logistics.

 Successful achievement of this qualification requires the application of a significant range of fundamental principles and complex techniques across a wide and often unpredictable variety of contexts in relation to either varied or highly specific functions.
-Contribution to developing a broad plan, budget or strategy is involved and accountability for self and others in achieving the outcomes is also involved.
-Significant judgment is required in planning, design, technical or leadership/ guidance functions related to products, services, operations or procedures.
+Contribution to developing a broad plan, budget or strategy is involved and accountability and responsibility for self and others in achieving the outcomes is also involved.
+Significant judgement is required in planning, design, technical or leadership/guidance functions related to products, services, operations or procedures.

 Successfully completion of Australian Year 12 or Australian equivalent is mandatory.

 Students must be 18 years old and above.